jordansissel/fpm/docs/source/virtualenv.rst

 python dependencies separate from system python that you can then distribute.

 .. note::
-   `virtualenv` support requires that you have `virtualenv` and  the `virtualenv-tools` binary on your path.
-This can usually be achieved with `pip install virtualenv virtualenv-tools`.
+   `virtualenv` support requires that you have `virtualenv` and the `virtualenv-tools` (or `virtualenv-tools3` if you using Python 3) binary on your path.
+This can usually be achieved with
+   `pip install virtualenv virtualenv-tools`.

 Example uses: